EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Figure 1: Instrumental setup of the on-line leaching test

-With the exception of NIST 2710, all other samples showed two different fractions.
+Except for NIST 2710, all other samples showed two different fractions.
 For each of the two peaks within the elution profile, the isotopic ratios were calculated over the top half of the peak.
 To investigate the potential source of the Pb contamination, the Pb isotope ratios for each of the peaks were compared using a Student's t-test.
 Comparison of these ratios with background Pb concentrations indicated that the Pb source in NIST 2710a and NIST 2711a were geogenic.
 However, for BGS 102, the second peak from both the US EPA leaching test and the USP gastric extraction had a significantly different Pb isotope ratio than the first peak.
-These results indicate, that the second peak comes from Tetraethyl-lead historically added to gasoline.
+These results indicate, that the second peak comes from Tetraethyl-lead historically added to petrol.

 The authors concluded that the additional information obtained by the COLM method allowed to differentiate lead contamination sources and therefore might lead to more robust and informed bioaccessibility studies in the future.